Opuntia nemoralis: Description

-Opuntia nemoralis is a species of cactus (Cactaceae) native to the United States.
+Distribution and habitat

 It is found in the South-Central region, in the states of Arkansas, Louisiana, Texas, and with a single specimen tentatively identified from Missouri.
 Its natural habitat is in sandy prairies, saline and sodic barrens, and rock outcrops.

+Related species

 Opuntia nemoralis has long been considered a synonym of Opuntia humifusa.
 However recent genetic analysis, in combination with distinct morphological features, suggested that recognition at the species level of many entities previously included under O. humifusa was warranted.
 In 2017 Opuntia nemoralis was resurrected as a species.